Kritika97Gaikwad/AI-Generated-Text-Detection/README.md

 - Create Partial Dependence Plots

 ## Results
-The results section in notebooks/modeling.ipynb provides a detailed analysis of model performance, highlighting the strengths and weaknesses of each model.
+The results section in AI_Generated_Text_Detection_Project.ipynb provides a detailed analysis of model performance, highlighting the strengths and weaknesses of each model.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, please open an issue or submit a pull request.